skx/dotfiles/.emacs.d/init.md

 ;; Indentation in org-buffers matches the header-level (setq org-startup-indented t)

+;; This sets the indention-depth for child-entries (setq org-indent-indentation-per-level 2)

 ;; Ctrl-a & Ctrl-e (for start/end of line) behave "magically" inside headlines ;; this is what I think most people would expect
 (setq org-special-ctrl-a/e 't)